ONSdigital/census-rm-deploy/README.md

 The first pulls from the [`census-rm-kubernetes`](https://github.com/ONSdigital/census-rm-kubernetes) repo triggered by commits to master and applies the latest microservice and handler configs to the kubernetes cluster specified by the pipeline configuration.

 The second checks for new builds for the `latest` tag for the RM container registry images.
-On being triggered by a new build, it runs through the applying the config from master, then runs `kubectl patch` for the newly built images deployment giving them a timestamp and image digest label.
+On being triggered by a new image build it runs `kubectl patch` for the newly built images deployment giving them a timestamp and image digest label.
 This causes kubernetes to re-pull the latest image and bring up new pods while we are using `imagePullPolicy: Always`.

 #### How to fly
 Create a secrets YAML file containing the required configuration: